-- (a) Reporting and accountability in the terms of this Policy will be a periodic item on the Board Agenda. - (b) At least annually the Nomination and Remuneration Committee will report to the Board on progress towards attainment of the Principle with respect to the matters referred to in paragraph 1 (b)(ii), and otherwise to facilitate the Board in meeting its Compliance Requirements, under paragraph 8.4. - 8.7 Addenda to this Policy
+- (a) Reporting and accountability in the terms of this Policy will be a periodic item on the Board Agenda. - (a) At least annually the Nomination and Remuneration Committee will report to the Board on progress towards attainment of the Principle with respect to the matters referred to in paragraph 1 (b)(ii), and otherwise to facilitate the Board in meeting its Compliance Requirements, under paragraph 8.4. - 8.7 Addenda to this Policy as may apply from time to time.